 The Probate Service is now accepting online applications from personal applicants and a small number of pre-selected solicitors based on the criteria below:

-- there is an original will available even if the person who died made up to 4 changes to that will (these changes are known as codicils)
+- there is an original will available even if the person who died made changes to that will (these changes are known as codicils)

 - the person who has died classed England and Wales as their permanent home or intended to return to England and Wales to live permanently.